dittodhole/dotnet-silverlight-ftp/README.md

 Licence
 =============
-sharpLightFtp is licenced under WTFPL (http://www.wtfpl.net/), but it would be nice if you link my project-site and inform me about any issues/bugfixes/... found/made, so that I can enhanc my project.
+sharpLightFtp is licenced under WTFPL (http://www.wtfpl.net/), but it would be nice if you link my project-site and inform me about any issues/bugfixes/... found/made, so that I can enhance my project.